What is Agile Project Release Planning?

 This carries with it a number of benefits, such as smaller releases providing for new functionality faster and the end-users feedback constantly incorporated into the end product.
 This allows it to align closer with their final expectations.

-Understanding what is agile project management release planning also carries with it some inherent downside and risks.
+Understanding agile project management release planning also carries with it some inherent downside and risks.
 These risks and downside are not typically present in conventional methodologies, such as the Waterfall Method of software development.

 The very flexibility that makes an agile project management plan so appealing can also be the nemesis of project managers who are used to working with more structured and formal methodologies.
 Unfortunately, in the name of Agile, I’ve seen key pieces of functionality get dumped at the last minute because the team ran out of time.
 This is much to the chagrin of the project manager who now needs to go back to the client or end user and let them know that this key piece of functionality is missing.